opendocsg/slw-judgments-backfill/2001_SGHC_13/report.md

 The magistrate concluded by finding in favour of the prosecution as he found its version of the story to be more credible.
 He also rejected the appellant`s plea of private defence.
 Thus, the magistrate convicted him.

 Regarding the sentence, the magistrate found that the appellant was the person responsible for the fight, which he initiated by brushing Mr Ng`s motorcycle with his own and causing Mr Ng to fall.
 Apart from sparking off the fight it was, in itself, a dangerous act.
 As an alternative, the magistrate accepted Mr Ng`s evidence that the appellant pushed him on the chest first before the fight started.
 As a result, the magistrate thought that a custodial sentence was appropriate.
-He cited from the judgment in **PP v Lee Seck Hing** [1992] 2 SLR 745 at p 748 and, drawing an analogy with road-rage violence, applied its reasoning to the circumstances of the instant case.
+He cited from the judgment in **PP v Lee Seck Hing** <span class="citation">[1992] 2 SLR 745</span> at p 748 and, drawing an analogy with road-rage violence, applied its reasoning to the circumstances of the instant case.

 **_The appellant`s case on appeal_**